top of page

 November 2008

-My short story The Roadmenders, about the death of the war poet Francis Ledwidge, was shortlisted for the Michael McLaverty Short Story Awards in 2008.
+My short story The Roadmenders, about the death of the war poet Francis Ledwidge, is shortlisted for the Michael McLaverty Short Story Awards in 2008.

 January 2010